 During senior year, I interned at The Village Voice, America’s legendary, alternative weekly.
 The paper operated from a Greenwich Village outpost barely a mile north of Chinatown.
 But culturally, I was a world away.
-Interning there for a semester showed me new ways to feel, think and be a young woman.
+Interning there for a semester showed me new options for feeling, thinking and being a young woman.

 The in-your-face newspaper was all about social change.
-Its pages celebrated profanity, nudity, sex, drugs, post-punk music and crazy experimental art.
-Back then, the paper also made news with exposés about rotten landlords and political corruption.
+Its pages celebrated profanity, nudity, sex, drugs, post-punk music and crazy, experimental art.
+Back then, the paper also made news with exposés about evil landlords and political corruption.